 - No funding is available through this call.
 Instead, applications are invited for roadmap status: a place on the roadmap of key research infrastructures in Finland.

 - Applied by a research organisation.
 Management representatives of the research organisation issue the commitment of the site of research in the Academy’s online services.

-The Finnish Research Infrastructure Committee at the Academy of Finland published the Strategy for National Research Infrastructures in Finland 2020–2030 in January.
-Its vision is that high-class research infrastructure services increase the impact and international attraction of the Finnish research, education and innovation system.
+The Finnish Research Infrastructure Committee at the Academy of Finland has drafted a Strategy for National Research Infrastructures in Finland 2020–2030.
+The vision is that high-class research infrastructure services increase the impact and international attraction of the Finnish research, education and innovation system.
 The objective of the strategy is to promote the quality, competitiveness and renewal of research, to strengthen the broad-based impact of research environments and to increase national and international cooperation.

 Research infrastructures refer to a reserve of research instruments, equipment, data, materials and services that enables research, promotes research collaboration and reinforces research and innovation capacity.
 Research infrastructures may be single-sited, distributed, virtual or a combination of these.

 The FIRI roadmap call to be opened in April 2020 is based on the Strategy for National Research Infrastructures in Finland 2020–2030.
 Applicants are requested to take into account the requirements of the research infrastructure at the current stage of its life cycle.

 A national research infrastructure is of national or international importance and provides broad support for Finnish research, development and innovation.
 It can be owned by one or several organisations.

 The life cycle of a research infrastructure means the different stages a research infrastructure has during its existence.
 The research infrastructure’s stage is taken into account in the review.
 In this call, research infrastructures are divided into two categories based on their life cycle stage:

 a) Construction and/or implementation: The research infrastructure is being planned and constructed; its operations are being implemented.
 The research infrastructure is not, however, providing services at full capacity.